- De Facto Property Matters

 Laws were introduced in 2009 that resulted in Queensland referring the powers to govern financial matters following the breakdown of a de facto relationship to the Commonwealth.
 The new addition of Part VIIIAB to the Family Law Act 1975 (“the Act“), effected a number of substantial changes to laws governing a de facto relationship.

-De facto property settlement claims only arise in a de facto relationship if the parties have been together for two years, or have a child.
+De facto property settlement claims only arise in a de facto relationship if the parties have been together for 2 years, or have a child.
 However, de facto property settlement claims may be made if there has been a substantial contribution and injustice would occur if the claim was not permitted.

 Similar to property settlement claims for married couples, past contributions, both financial and non-financial, as well as future needs are accounted for to determine the appropriate division for the parties to a de facto relationship.